 Crime in New Orleans is really no different from crime in any other big city.
 It happens.
 Mostly to people who are not using common sense.
 So use common sense like you would anywhere else and don’t let people who have never even been there make you think you are going to be unsafe.
 BTW, there’s a police station on Royal Street and they have a vending machine with all sorts of NOPD shirts and trinkets.
 Go in and check it out – your support helps them which in turn helps all of us!

 Find out where a parade starts and what time the riders start loading throws on to floats.
 Grab a cab and go check it out.
-It’s a great way to get a close up view of the floats.
-Bacchus loads at the Convention Center Sunday afternoon and I often show up there to see the sights before its dark and crazy with people on the parade route.
+It’s a great way to get a close-up view of the floats.
 I’m trying to catch throws at the parades so I don’t often notice how awesome the floats are.
 This gives me the time to wander around and look at the artwork and take pictures.
 It’s also way cool to see how the riders load up all their throws.
 Remember that riders are not supposed to be throwing anything during this time, so don’t bother them for beads, just appreciate all the trouble they take to give us a great party every year.
 If someone happens to give you something that’s a nice bonus.

 It’s not a Purse Holder:

 That’s a urinal in the Port-O-Potty.
 You’re welcome.